preciofishbone/OmniaFx/docs/tutorials/omnia-learn/omnia-feature/README.md

     ```

-    - If it is an App instance scope feature, you might want to get the SharePoint url:
+    - If it is an App instance scope feature, you might want to get associated SharePoint site url:

     ```cs